OCA/bank-payment/account_payment_blocking/README.rst

 ========================

-This module was written to extend the functionality of payment orders to block invoices under litigation to be presented for inclusion in payment orders.
+This module was written to extend the functionality of payment orders to prevent invoices under litigation to be presented for inclusion in payment orders.

-This module uses the 'blocked' flag that is present on move lines, to filter out lines proposed in payment orders.
+This module uses the 'blocked' flag that is present on journal items to filter out lines proposed in payment orders.

 In addition it exposes this flag on the supplier invoice form